stefvanschie/buildinggame/README.md

 # buildinggame
 The Building Game plugin

-The use of the code in this plugin is for educational or other plugin's purposes.
+The use of the code in this plugin is for educational and other plugin's purposes.
 Don't copy this.